• Free shipping over NOK 3000

 Why vitamin C is good for you

-Vitamin C, also known as ascorbic acid, is essential for the growth and repair of tissue in our body.
-Since the body does not store this vitamin in its tissues, we must consume it regularly.
-Humans lack the enzyme needed to synthesize vitamin C, so we must obtain it through our diet or by topical application for skin support.
-The highest levels of vitamin C are found in the adrenal glands, and the need for this vitamin increases under stress.
-Increased intake is also necessary when the body is exposed to stress from heavy meals, smoking, reduced immunity, extreme temperatures and chronic use of medication.
+Vitamin C, also known as ascorbic acid, is essential for the growth and repair of tissues in our body.
+Since the body does not store this vitamin in its tissues, we need to consume it regularly.
+Humans lack the enzyme required to synthesize vitamin C, so we must obtain it through the diet or through topical application for skin support.
+The highest levels of vitamin C are found in the adrenal glands, and the need for this vitamin increases during stress.
+Increased intake is also necessary when the body is exposed to stress from heavy meals, smoking, reduced immune function, extreme temperatures, and chronic use of medications.

 Selected health benefits of vitamin C

 1. Immunity: A healthy dose of vitamin C protects the body against infections and maintains healthy bones and teeth.
-It also improves the body's ability to repair wounds and protects against bacteria, viruses and infections.
+It also improves the body's ability to heal wounds and protects against bacteria, viruses, and infections.

-2. Cold: Reduces the severity of cold symptoms and can reduce discomfort such as inflammation, runny nose and pain.
+2. Common cold: Reduces the severity of common cold symptoms and may reduce discomfort such as inflammation, a runny nose, and pain.

 3. Antioxidant: A powerful antioxidant that protects the body against free radicals that cause oxidative stress.

-4. Hypertension: Lowers blood pressure by relaxing blood vessels.
+4. Hypertension: Lowers blood pressure by relaxing the blood vessels.

-5. Stress: Helps the body deal with stress by supporting healthy levels of the stress hormone cortisol.
+5. Stress: Helps the body manage stress by supporting healthy levels of the stress hormone cortisol.

-6. Production of collagen: Necessary for the production of collagen.
+6. Collagen production: Necessary for the production of collagen.

 The benefits of liposomal vitamin C

-Liposomal Vitamin C is a more potent form of liquid vitamin C designed for maximum absorption and optimal immune support.
-Here's how it works:
+Liposomal vitamin C is a more potent form of liquid vitamin C designed for maximum absorption and optimal immune support.
+Here is how it works:

 Structure

 Liposomal vitamin C comes in liquid form, encapsulated in nano-sized micelles.
 These micelles are further enclosed in liposomes.
-Liposomes are small, liquid-filled bubbles made of the same material as cell membranes.
+Liposomes are small, fluid-filled bubbles made of the same material as cell membranes.

 Improved absorption

-The liposomes protect the vitamin C micelles from the inhospitable environment in the intestine.
+The liposomes protect the vitamin C micelles from the hostile environment in the intestines.
 This protection allows for better absorption, ensuring that more vitamin C reaches your cells.
-Liposomal vitamin C essentially bypasses the digestive process more efficiently.
+Liposomal vitamin C essentially bypasses the digestive process more effectively.

 Bioavailability